Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices, legal requirements, or the services we offer.
 When we make significant changes, we will notify you by posting the updated Privacy Policy on our website and indicating the date of the latest revision at the top of the page.
 In some cases, we may also provide additional notifications, such as email updates, depending on the nature of the changes.

-We encourage you to review this Privacy Policy periodically to stay informed about how we collect, use, and protect your personal data.
+We encourage you to review this Privacy Policy periodically to stay informed about how we collect, use, and protect your Personal Data.

 Right to Lodge a Complaint

-If you believe that we have processed your personal data in a manner that violates applicable data protection laws, you have the right to lodge a complaint with a data protection authority.
+If you believe that we have processed your Personal Data in a manner that violates Applicable Data Protection Laws, you have the right to lodge a complaint with a data protection authority.

 You may contact the data protection authority in your country of residence, place of work, or where the alleged infringement has occurred.